 About Framer Framed

-Framer Framed began in Utrecht in 2008, at a time when many curators at cultural memory organisations were confronted with comparable questions regarding their work practice.
-Specialists from ethnological, cultural history, and contemporary art institutions alike came up against unwanted boundaries of the institutional frameworks within which they operated.
-With the ambition to overcome the shortcomings of the modernist definitions that constituted the foundation of their respective institutions, a search for new curatorial strategies was initiated, in collaboration with different stakeholders and audiences.
-Early contributors were—along with current Framer Framed directors Cas Bool and Josien Pieterse—Meta Knol, curator of the Centraal Museum at the time (and current Framer Framed board member); George Petitjean, curator of the Museum of Contemporary Aboriginal Art; Wim Manuhutu, director of Maluku Museum dedicated to the Moluccas; and Nancy Jouwe, director of PACE Papua Heritage Foundation.
-The participating organisations where invited to submit their upcoming exhibitions and running projects for critical public reading sessions.
-Have a look at our video archive for some examples.
+Early contributors were – along with current Framer Framed directors Cas Bool and Josien PieterseMeta Knol, curator of the Centraal Museum at the time; George Petitjean, then curator of the Museum of Contemporary Aboriginal Art; Wim Manuhutu, who was director of Maluku Museum dedicated to the Moluccas; and Nancy Jouwe, director of PACE Papua Heritage Foundation.
+These members formed an editorial board, bringing a unique perspective to suggested exhibitions and critical debates.
+The participating organisations were invited to submit their upcoming exhibitions and running projects for critical public reading sessions (see the Framer Framed video archive for examples).

-Marieke Zwart’s works; Interview (2018), Doorzonwoning (2018), Tamam Mini (2018) in the exhibition.
+Marieke Zwart’s works; Interview (2018), Doorzonwoning (2018), Tamam Mini (2018) in the exhibition Elsewheres within Here.

 Photo: © Betul Ellialtioglu